Hexo3/pz-server-rakserver/README.md

 2. Add Workshop mod IDs to `WorkshopItems=` (Example: `WorkshopItems=2200148440;2711720885`)
 3. Add Mod IDs to `Mods=` (Example: `Mods=Britas;SchizophreniaTrait`)

+## First start
+The LinuxGSM Project Zomboid server doesn't ask for a administrator password, that means the first start must be with debug mode to set a administrator password.
+- `./pzserver debug`

 ## Running on Boot
 1. Create a service file in `/etc/systemd/system/`